 - (6) The keeping of poultry.
 All poultry shall be kept in a manner so as not to create a public health hazard or have an adverse effect on the environmental quality of the surrounding area and community in general.
 Manure piles shall be located and maintained so as to prevent runoff of polluting materials onto adjacent properties, roads, wells or watercourses.
 Fencing and structures shall be installed so as to confine all fowl within the property. - (7) Regular outdoor parking not to exceed more than three (3) registered noncommercial vehicles or more than one (1) registered noncommercial vehicle per licensed driver at the corresponding address, whichever is greater.
 The outside parking or storing of any unregistered or unused vehicle is specifically prohibited. - (8) No unregistered vehicles may be parked or stored on the premises.
 There shall be no more than one (1) commercial registered vehicle bearing commercial advertising parked or stored on the premises.
 Any commercial registered vehicle showing commercial advertising shall be garaged or suitably screened.
 Screening shall consist of dense foliage completely obscuring sight of the vehicle from the road and adjoining properties, or a solid fence or similar enclosure equal to the height of the vehicle, acceptable to the Commission.
 No commercial registered vehicle shall exceed one ton capacity.
 Parking of all vehicles must be neat and in driveway areas.
 Vehicles may not be parked on lawns.
-The parking or storage of truck-tractors, commercial semi-trailers and/or commercial trailers is prohibited. - (9) Recreational vehicles or boats may be parked or stored on the premises, provided they are suitably screened and kept at least one-hundred (100) feet from the property line.
-Screening shall consist of dense foliage completely obscuring sight of the vehicle or boat from the road and adjoining properties, or a solid fence or similar enclosure equal to the height of the vehicle or boat.
+The parking or storage of truck-tractors, commercial semi-trailers and/or commercial trailers is prohibited. - (9) Recreational vehicles or boats may be parked or stored on the premises, provided they are not parked in front of the principal building or in any required side or rear yard setbacks, and suitable all-year screening is provided and maintained.
+Screening shall consist of dense foliage completely obscuring sight of the vehicle or boat from the road and adjoining properties, or a solid fence or similar enclosure equal to the height of the vehicle or boat. - (10) Storage containers may be permitted as an accessory use on residentially zoned properties through issuance of a Zoning Compliance Certificate, subject to the following provisions: - (a) The property shall have a minimum area of three (3) acres and shall be recognized as an Agricultural Farm by the State of Connecticut and registered with the Connecticut Department of Revenue Services. - (b) Storage containers shall not be located in the front yard area between the principal dwelling and any street line.